bohnacker/Treemap.js/README.md

 ### addItem

 Adds one element to the treemap.
+If there is already an item which has this value as data, just increase the counter of that item.
+If not, create a new Treemap with that data and init the counter with 1.

 **Parameters**